Sparmane/IntakeAI/INTEGRATION.md

 ### Required Variables

-Create a `.env` file for local development or set these in your Azure Static Web App configuration.
+Create a `.env` file for local development or set these in your Azure App Service configuration.

 **For Azure OpenAI (Default):**
 ```bash